Pure Connection Formulation, Twistors and the Chase for a Twistor Action for General Relativity: Chiral Formulations of Gravity

-From this presentation it should be clear that this general phenomenon stems from the internal symmetries of the Riemann tensor, related to torsion freeness, and note from a particular choice of signature.
+From this presentation we hope to make it clear that the general phenomenon allowing for chiral formulations of Einstein equations stems from the internal symmetries of the Riemann tensor, related to torsion-freeness, and not from a particular choice of signature.